-Number of procedures for the implantation of pacemakers and defibrillators per 1,000 inhabitants
+Implantation of pacemakers and defibrillators – contacts per 1,000 inhabitants

-The number of procedures has increased by 22% over the period, from 4,300 in 2016 to 5,250 in 2024.
-At the same time, the rate per 1,000 inhabitants remained stable during this period.
-The increase in the number of procedures can therefore largely be attributed to an ageing population.
-For example, the number of inhabitants aged 70–79 has increased by 37%.
-Male patients accounted for approximately 66% of procedures in 2024.
-The average age for pacemaker or defibrillator implantation was 75 years in 2024.
+The number of procedures increased by 26% over the period, from 4,300 in 2016 to 5,400 in 2025.
+The rate per 1,000 inhabitants remained stable for women during the same period, and showed a slight increase for men.
+The rise in the number of procedures can largely be attributed to an ageing population.
+Male patients accounted for approximately 65% of the procedures in 2025.
+The average age at implantation of a pacemaker or defibrillator was 76 years in 2025.

-Nationwide in 2024, nearly 75% of procedures were standard pacemakers, 14% were biventricular pacemakers (CRT), and nearly 12% were implantable cardioverter defibrillators (ICDs).
-While the national rate for standard pacemakers has remained stable over the period, the rate for implantable cardioverter defibrillators (ICDs) has declined, and the rate for cardiac resynchronisation therapy (CRT) has increased, except for a decrease over the past two years.
+Nationwide in 2025, 74% of procedures were standard pacemakers, 14% were biventricular pacemakers (CRT), and nearly 12% were implantable cardioverter‑defibrillators (ICD).
+While the national rate for standard pacemakers has remained stable over the period, the rate for ICDs has declined.
+The rate for cardiac resynchronization therapy (CRT) increased, but then returned to the 2016 level by 2025.

 The analysis is based on activity data from the Norwegian Patient Registry (NPR) for somatic specialist healthcare services.
 The data includes activity in public hospitals.
 Data from private hospitals providing publicly funded services and contracted specialists are not included, as this treatment is only offered in public hospitals.